Speech & Language Pathology

 Why choose the Blue Wing team?

 At Blue Wing we have a strategic recruitment process that ensures we hire the very best carers for our clients.
-In addition to relevant training and experience, we seek genuinely caring and positive personalities who can brighten their client’s day.

 For your peace of mind, every Blue Wing team member also completes or holds the following: